 How to get into Super Nintendo World

-Since Super Nintendo World is expected to be immensely popular, it’s necessary to get a free timed-entry ticket or paid Express Pass to enter the land.
-With an Express Pass, you’re guaranteed entry into the land, and the wait time at the attractions is significantly reduced!
+Super Nintendo World is immensely popular, and it’s necessary to get a free timed-entry ticket or paid Express Pass to enter the land.
+With an Express Pass, you’re guaranteed entry into the land and reduce your wait time at the attractions!

 You’ll need a day ticket (or annual pass) to get into Universal Studios Japan in addition to a timed-entry ticket for Super Nintendo World.

 Note: Tickets and Express Pass are only available online through the official website in Japanese.
-We hope once the borders are re-opened to Japan, that this changes and makes it easier to buy tickets.
-You can buy tickets at the gates on the day of your visit or from your hotel.
+You can purchase tickets at the gates on the day of your visit or from your hotel.
+We hope this changes and makes it easier to buy tickets once the borders are re-opened to Japan.

 Timed-Entry Tickets into Super Nintendo World

 A signboard located near the entrance of Super Nintendo World has up-to-date information on which tickets are available.
-It’s likely that the tickets will be booked fairly quickly, so you should plan on visiting the park as early as possible.
+Timed entry tickets sell out quickly, so plan on visiting the park as early as possible.

 Area Timed Entry Ticket